xmengkinaxis/CPP/System Design Interview Checklist.md

 - **Principles & Requirements**
   - System should remain **simple and easy to scale**.
-  - **Performance ↔ Resources**: performance should always increase with added resources.
+  - **Performance ↔ Resources**: Ideally performance should always increase with added resources.
   - Must prevent bottlenecks in:
     - **Storage**
     - **Bandwidth**